GP ADHD Prescribing in Queensland

 Prescribe & Monitor

-Initiate stimulant medication for adult patients and establish an ongoing monitoring and review schedule.
-Maintain shared-care arrangements for under-18 patients.
+Initiate, modify, or continue stimulant medication for adult patients 18+ and establish an ongoing monitoring and review schedule.
+Real-time prescription monitoring applies.

 ADHD Assessment Tools for QLD GPs

-Validated DSM-5 assessment tools with auto-scoring and criterion grouping, designed for the Queensland GP prescribing pathway.
+Validated DSM-5 assessment tools with instant scoring and criterion grouping, designed for the Queensland GP prescribing pathway.

 Clinical Assessment Forms